 We want independence in order to have democracy in Scotland; so that Scotland gets the government and policies it needs and voted for.
 This is not possible within the centralised and imbalanced constitution of the UK.
-Scotland is a nation, but with only 59 MPs to England’s 533 in a chamber of 650, Scotland cannot influence UK policies forced on us which are detrimental to our interests and contrary to our will.
+Scotland is a nation, but with only 59 MPs to England’s 533 in a chamber of 650, Scotland cannot influence UK policies forced upon us which are detrimental to our interests and contrary to our will.
 Scotland has a distinctive political culture which is more left-leaning and socially democratic than the electorate of the UK as a whole.
 This has been evident for a very long time.
-The Conservatives are a minority party in Scotland but control the UK Parliament due to electoral dominance in England.
-The Scottish Parliament was established in 1999 after decades of campaigning to help re-balance this and meet the aspiration of Scottish voters for some measure of self-government within the UK, but has limited powers.
-And now Boris Johnson wants to grab back those limited powers!
+The Conservatives are a minority party in Scotland but control the UK Parliament due to their electoral dominance in England.
+The Scottish Parliament was established in 1999 after decades of campaigning to help re-balance this and meet the aspirations of Scottish voters for some measure of self-government within the UK, but has very limited powers.
+And now Boris Johnson wants to grab back the remainder of those limited powers!

 Q. Why did the 2014 Scottish independence referendum not settle matters?

 The 2014 referendum on Scottish independence was a watershed moment in Scottish history.
 The independence side lost – but the unionist side did not win.
 Many voted against independence reluctantly and on the last-minute promise of further devolved powers.
 The campaign brought a democratic awakening, it was a beginning, not an end.
 The margin was much tighter (45%:55%) than the UK government anticipated.
 For many Scots the moment was cathartic, especially for the young.
-The referendum prompted their first serious consideration of the prospect of political liberty.
+The referendum prompted their first serious consideration of the prospect of political liberty from UK.
 For a few heady months in 2012-2014 Scotland became alive.
 A glimpse was had of what Scotland might actually look like if the people of Scotland were free to shape it.
 There was a sudden blossoming, a hope.
 All ages, all kinds.
 People started to imagine a different future.
 A huge variety of Yes groups sprang up spontaneously.
 These were separate from the official Yes campaign.

 The official campaign wound up after the result.
 But the unofficial Yes campaign was inspired and has continued to meet, to mobilise, to set up alternative media, to argue, and to discuss.